IRNAS/new-harvest-rpi-drive-system/docs/user_guide.md

 3. Set `Time` in seconds.
 4. Press the `Start` button and then press OK to start the calibration process.
 5. Once the `Low PWM` calibration has finished measure the volume of the liquid and enter it into the corresponding box.
-6. Press the `Continue` button and confirm with OK.
+6. Press the `Next` button and confirm with OK.
 7. Once the `High PWM` calibration has finished measure the volume of the liquid and enter it into the `High PWM` box.
 8. Enter the `Filename`.
-9. Save the calibration with a confirmation on the `Save` button.
+9. Save the calibration with a confirmation on the `Next` button.

 # Single Flow Speed
 This screen is used to manually set the Flow.
 This is done by first loading or uploading a calibration file.
 If you want to upload a calibration file from your computer press the `Browse` button and select one.